pdeschen/wuff-wiki/Configure-Equinox-products.md

   **CHECK:** There are 4 products in "tutorials/MyEquinoxApp/build/output" folder.
 Each product contains "MyEquinoxApp" bundle in "plugins" subfolder and in "configuration/config.ini".

   **CHECK:** Each generated product is runnable on corresponding OS and architecture.
-Upon run, it prints "Hello, world!
-I am equinox application!" to the console.

   **Attention:** do not try to run the generated product on a "wrong" OS or "wrong" architecture.
   If you are on Windows, Linux product won't start.
 If your JRE is 32-bit, 64-bit product won't start.